philo-vanguard/philo-vanguard.github.io/_pages/about.md

 My research interests include data quality, data management, rule discovery, and other areas of combining DB and AI.

 <font color=red>
-  I am set to graduate in 2025 and am currently seeking a postdoctoral position.
+  I am set to graduate in Spring 2025 and am currently seeking a *postdoctoral* position.
 If you are interested, please feel free to contact me.
 </font>
 <br>